Meet Your Instructor

 Finally, please do not pester other classmates about joining their teams.
 You can ask, but if they say "no," then take no for an answer.
 Instead of pestering, try to become the kind of person that other people want to have on their teams.
 Do this instead...
 Step 1: Learn the material.
 Step 2: Showcase your abilities in the Discussions, so that other students can see your abilities.
 Step 3: Prosper.

 Late Work Policy

 Although the course is structured with the intent that students can complete homework, discussions and Team Challenge Activities (TCAs) on or before Friday, each is officially due by 11:59 pm (Pacific time) on the following Monday.
-They may be submitted late after this official due date, but they will be penalized at a rate of 10 lost point per assignment per day (rounded up).
+They may be submitted late after this official due date, but they will be penalized at a rate of 10 lost points per assignment per day (rounded up).
 Online instructors and/or teaching assistants will generally be available to answer questions online during normal work hours on weekdays.
 They will not necessarily be available over the weekend.
 Plan ahead.

 Makeup exams will be given only for missed exams excused in advance by the instructor.
 Excused absences will not be given for airline reservations, routine illness (colds, flu, stomach aches), or other common ailments.
 Excused absences will generally not be given after the absence has occurred, except under very unusual circumstances.

 Incomplete (I) grades will be granted only in emergency cases (usually only for a death in the family, major illness or injury, or birth of your child), and if the student has turned in 80% of the points possible (which basically doesn't happen unless the student encounters a major problem during the final exam).